usdot-fhwa-stol/carma-platform/docs/BUILD_WORKFLOW.md

 # CAV Prototype Build Workflow
 To setup the CAV Prototype Platform build environment you must do the following:

-1. Create a Catkin workspace in a location of your choosing
+1. Create a Catkin workspace in a location of your choosing and then enter that directory

-`mkdir <workspace_name>`
+`mkdir <workspace_name>`&& cd <workspace_name>

 2. Clone the CarmaPlatform repository into the `src` folder